odow/SDDP.jl/docs/src/guides/improve_computational_performance.md

 ### Data movement

-By defualt, data defined on the master process is not made available to the workers.
+By default, data defined on the master process is not made available to the workers.
 Therefore, a model like the following:
 ```julia
 data = 1